Language: EN

 What are Graphs and How to Use Them

-Un GRAPH is a mathematical data structure consisting of a set of vertices (also called nodes) and a set of edges (also called edges) that connect these vertices.
+A GRAPH is a mathematical data structure that consists of a set of vertices (also called nodes) and a set of edges (also called borders) that connect these vertices.

 There are several ways to encode a GRAPH.
 But, conceptually, a graph is formed by a series of nodes.